 Let’s get real.
-Most owners and managers I talk to will tell me that they already delegate a ton, but when I talk to their instructors, coaches and administrators they’ll tell me that their bosses are total micromanagers who need to trust them to do their jobs.
+Most owners and managers I talk to insist they delegate perfectly.
+But when I talk to their instructors and staff, they’ll tell me that their bosses are total micromanagers who need to trust them to do their jobs.

 Now that I’ve done the hard part of convincing you that delegating won’t ruin all the work you’ve done, it’s time to put together a plan to start the process.
 Putting a process in place to make sure that the right tasks are assigned to the right people, and that you keep a hold on to the ones that make your day more joyful, will help you prevent business burnout and stagnation.

 Here are three tips to get you started: